Concerning the COVID-19 situation:

 International Harvester.
 This carrier and axles will fit in the early [coarse

-seals for the bigger 30 mm axles.
+and oil seals for the bigger 30 mm axles.

 The carrier itself will fit